matplotlib/mplcairo/README.rst

 Dependencies:

 - Python 3,
-- cairo≥1.12 (needed for mesh gradient support),
+- cairo≥1.12 (this version is needed for mesh gradient support),
+- pybind11≥2.2,
 - a C++ compiler with C++17 support, e.g. GCC≥7.1.

 Such dependencies are available on conda and conda-forge, although the